Self-learned Intelligence for Integrated Decision and Control of Automated Vehicles at Signalized Intersections: Simulation

 \subsection{Comparison of training}

-Firstly, we compare the proposed E-IDC with original IDC during the training process, wherein the only difference lies in taking $s=U_{\rm FP}(\SPACE{O})$ or $s=U_{\rm DP}(\SPACE{O})$.
-For IDC, it must adopt FP state representation in \eqref{eq.order_mapping} to construct driving state for the losing of encoding network.
-Thus, the number of surrounding traffic participants must be fixed priorly and the nearest 8 vehicles, 4 bicycles and 4 pedestrians are consider to construct driving states, each type of which are sorted in increasing order according to relative distance to ego vehicle.
-For E-IDC, we can consider all observed surrounding traffic participants within the sensor range, i.e., $L\in[1,L'], M\in[1,M'], N\in[1,N']$ are constantly changing.
+Firstly, we compare the training performance of IDC with dynamic permutation state representation and original IDC, i.e., IDC with fixed permutation state representation, wherein the only difference lies in taking $s=U_{\rm F}(\SPACE{O})$ or $s=U_{\rm D}(\SPACE{O})$.
+For fixed permutation state representation, it must adopt $U_{\rm F}(\SPACE{O})$ in \eqref{eq.order_mapping} to construct driving state for the missing of encoding network.
+Thus, the number of surrounding traffic participants must be fixed priorly and the nearest 8 vehicles, 4 bicycles and 4 pedestrians are considered to construct driving states, each type of which are sorted in increasing order according to relative distance to ego vehicle.
+For dynamic permutation state representation, we can consider all observed surrounding traffic participants within the sensor range, i.e., $L\in[1,L'], M\in[1,M'], N\in[1,N']$ are constantly changing.
 And the maximum number $L', M', N'$ are set to 10, 6, 6 respectively.
 According to Lemma \ref{lemma.encoding}, the output dimension $d_3$ should satisfy that $d_3\ge (L'+M'+N')d_1+1=155$.
 Hence, we assume $d_3=155$.
-The networks of policy, value and encoding function employ similar architecture, which contain 2 hidden layers, with 256 units per layer.
+The networks of policy, value and encoding function employ similar architecture, which contains 2 hidden layers, with 256 units per layer.
 All hidden layers take Gaussian Error Linear Units (GELU) \cite{hendrycks2016gelu} as activation functions.
 The Adam method \cite{Diederik2015Adam} with a cosine annealing learning rate is adopted to update all networks.
-The predictive horizon $T$ is set to be 25, which is 2.5s in practical.
+The predictive horizon $T$ is set to be 25, which is 2.5s in practice.
 See Table \ref{tab.hyper} for more details.